Urania

 Urania (/jʊəˈreɪniə/ yoor-AY-nee-ə; Οὐρανία; meaning "heavenly" or "of heaven") was, in Greek mythology, the muse of astronomy and astrology.
-Urania is the goddess of astronomy and stars, her attributes being the globe and compass.
+In ancient art, her attributes include the globe and the pointer.

 The muse Urania is sometimes confused with Aphrodite Urania ("heavenly Aphrodite") because of their similar name.

 Family

 Urania was the daughter of Zeus by Mnemosyne and also a great-granddaughter of Uranus.
 Some accounts list her as the mother of the musician Linus by Apollo or Hermes or Amphimarus, son of Poseidon.
 Hymenaeus is also said to have been a son of Urania.

 Function and representation

 Urania depicted with a celestial globe with stars above her head.
 Allegorical Portrait of Urania, Muse of Astronomy by Louis Tocqué.

 Urania is often associated with Universal Love.
 Sometimes identified as the eldest of the divine sisters, Urania inherited Zeus' majesty and power and the beauty and grace of her mother Mnemosyne.

 Urania dresses in a cloak embroidered with stars and keeps her eyes and attention focused on the Heavens.
 She is usually represented with a celestial globe to which she points with a little staff, and depicted in modern art with stars above her head.
 She is able to foretell the future by the arrangement of the stars.